These days, I keep reading around the Internet about how this or that dog food is completely free of Chinese ingredients.

 But let’s face it, in spite of continued promises for reform by the Chinese government, the country’s ongoing saga of food safety scandals persists unabated.

-Yet consumers still believe there’s some kind of law protecting them from pet foods containing foreign-made components?
+Yet most consumers still believe there’s a law protecting them from pet foods containing foreign-made ingredients?

 The Shocking Truth About